 Fan Optics – I came across this company on the internet and don’t know much about them, but they appear to manufacture plastic glasses frames and sunglasses for men and women in the UK (using Italian acetate).
 They do not offer a pescription lens fitting service for their frames, but stockists are listed on their website.
 Interestingly they say they are “designed in Amsterdam and handmade in England” – http://fanoptics.bigcartel.com

 The only UK stockist of Fan Optics is Mcclintock Eyewear, an opticians who have a shop in Covent Garden in London.
 Fan Optics is not mentioned on the Mcclintok website though and this opticians do not stock any other British made brands.
 C.W.
-Dixey & Son frames, which they do stock, are made in France, as are YMC v Mc Ginn frames and so to are Kirk Originals.
+Dixey & Son frames, which they do stock, are made in France, as are YMC v Mc Ginn frames and Kirk Originals are made in France or Italy (in 2018 Kirk Originals have launched a small collection of made in England sunglasses too).
 Paul Smith frames are made in Italy or Japan.
 It has been suggested to me that Brian (Bonafide) McGinn glasses are made in the UK, but actually they seem to be made in France according to McClintock Eyewear – http://www.mcclintock-eyewear.co.uk

 Established in 1777, C.W.
 Dixey & Son of London claim to be the oldest independent eyewear company in the world and distinguished clients have included various Royalty, Sir Winston Churchill and James Bond creator, Ian Fleming, but sadly their frames (and lenses?) are made in France according to their website.
 However, their Facebook page claims their glasses are made in England and France, so it might be worth asking them for made in England glasses.
 I did ask them; all their frames are made in France, although they can offer bespoke glasses that would be made in England.
 I note C.W.
 Dixey no longer have physical premises, but retail online and though other opticians. http://www.cwdixeyandson.com